Senebkay

-Woseribre Senebkay (alternatively Seneb Kay) was an ancient Egyptian pharaoh during the Second Intermediate Period.
+Woseribre Senebkay (alternatively Seneb Kay) was an ancient Egyptian king during the Second Intermediate Period.
+He is thought to have reigned somewhere between 1650 and 1600 BCE.
 The discovery of his tomb in January 2014 supports the existence of an independent Abydos Dynasty, contemporary with the Fifteenth and Sixteenth Dynasties during the Second Intermediate Period.

 Attestation

+His primary attestation is his tomb (CS9) at Abydos.

-He might also appear in the Turin Canon, where there appear two kings with the throne name "Weser... re" (the names are only partly preserved).
+He might also appear in the Turin Canon, where there appear two kings with the throne name "Woser... re" (the names are only partly preserved).

 A further possible object with his name is a magical wand bearing the name Sebkay.
 The wand was found at Abydos but could refer to one or possibly two kings of the earlier 13th Dynasty.
 The existence of the so-called Abydos Dynasty was first proposed by Detlef Franke and later further developed by Kim Ryholt in 1997.